 Home equity loan terms can be tailored to suit your individual needs.
 Repayment terms usually start at five years, but can be stretched to between 10 and 30 years, depending on your home equity lender.

-Just as some homeowners get a longer-term mortgage to pay off early, you may opt for a lengthier home equity loan payment schedule to get rid of it sooner.
+Just as some homeowners may choose a longer-term mortgage and pay it off early, you may opt for a longer home equity loan term length and make extra payments to pay it down faster.

 Which home equity loan term should you choose?

-The best home equity loan term for you more than likely depends on the monthly home equity loan payment amount you can comfortably afford.
-After all, your lender will consider your debt-to-income (DTI) ratio, or the percentage of your gross monthly income used for monthly debt payments, when qualifying you for a loan.
+The best home equity loan term for you more than likely depends on the monthly payment amount you can comfortably afford.
+After all, your lender will consider your debt-to-income (DTI) ratio, or the percentage of your gross monthly income used to repay debt, when qualifying you for a loan.
 In most cases, your DTI ratio shouldn’t exceed 43%.

-Let’s compare the interest rates and monthly payments on a five-, 10- and 15-year home equity loan, using an online home equity loan payment calculator.
-The loan balance is $25,000.
+Let’s compare the home equity interest rates and monthly payments on a $25,000 balance with five-, 10- and 15-year home equity loan terms.

 |5-year home equity loan||10-year home equity loan||15-year home equity loan|